defold/doc/docs/en/manuals/script-properties.md

 end
 ```

 If the health reaches `0`, the script destroys the game object.
 Now suppose that you want to use the script in two different game objects, but want the game objects to have different amounts of health.
-With the function [`go.property()`](/ref/go#go.property) you can declare the property a script property and it will be set by the specific game object instance:
+With the function [`go.property()`](/ref/go#go.property) you can declare a script property and it will be stored in the specific script component instance:

 ```lua
 -- self.health will be automatically set to 100 by default